 Change your daily Move Goal on your Apple Watch regularly

-By regularly changing the daily ‘Move’ goal on your Apple Watch, you can increase your calorie expenditure.
-One trick that I use is to always increase by Move goal by at least 10%, every time I have to update my Apple Watch with a new watchOS.
+You can increase your calorie expenditure by regularly changing the daily ‘Move’ goal on your Apple Watch.
+One trick I use is always to increase my Move goal by at least 10% every time I update my Apple Watch with a new watchOS.
 This way, it keeps things more interesting.

-Its easy to change the default Move goal on your new Apple Watch.
+Changing the default Move goal on your new Apple Watch is easy.

 - Open the Activity app on your Apple Watch